Raniconduh/paragon/README.md

 The MicroBlaze processor is very minimal without expensive features like barrel shifter and multiplier.
 However, inclusion of such features should not affect operation.

-The hardware can be built using the XDC file at `/top.xdc`.

 ## Software